-The palliative care team is not only provides comfort care and symptom reduction, but also help patients clarify the goals of treatment and create a set of Advanced Directives (hyperlink).
-Nearly 80% of palliative care patients leave the hospital for home where the palliative care team helps coordinate community resources, promoting continuity of care.
+The palliative care team not only provides comfort care and symptom reduction but also helps patients clarify the goals of treatment and create a set of Advanced Directives (hyperlink).
+Nearly 80% of palliative care patients leave the hospital for their homes where the palliative care team helps coordinate community resources, promoting continuity of care.

 The National Institute on Cancer runs a Center for the advancement of palliative care which they describe as a “fundamental shift in healthcare delivery.” https://www.cancer.gov/about-cancer/advanced-cancer/care-choices/palliative-care-fact-sheet

 - It ensures time to devote to intensive family meetings and patient/family counseling